The Times Demand

 You have probably run across the quote above, usually attributed to G.K.
 Chesterton.
-While Chesterton never actually said it in quite those words, it does appear that he really did express this sentiment in a somewhat different form in several places (for more information, see this discussion on the website of The Apostolate of Common Sense).
+While Chesterton never actually said it in quite those words, it does appear that he really did express this sentiment in a somewhat different form in several places.
+For more on that topic, see this discussion on the website of The Apostolate of Common Sense.
 More to the point, the events of the recent past have shown this observation by the “The Prince of Paradox” to be tragically on target.

 science is real